 “Then another strange thing happened on the farm.”

-We see the older sister working in the garden, one frame she’s smiling with freckled pink skin, and the next she’s transformed.
-Her body stretched, green and covered in vines.
+We see the older sister working in the garden, in one frame she’s smiling with freckled pink skin, and in the next she’s transformed.
+Her body stretched, green, and covered in vines.
 Her mother holds her hand and they smile together.
 The younger sister watches, curling up in a ball in one frame and moving to the barn to snuggle beside a sleeping sheep in the next.

 “Hello?
 Hello?
 Is someone there?”